 In 2021 we started work on creating a new dedicated cycle lane in Castleton.
 We’ve already completed a public consultation on the first phase of the scheme, which will create a lane from Castleton railway station to the Royal Toby Hotel.

 As well as creating a brand new cycle lane in both directions, the project will also feature improvements made to crossing facilities, with points at Royle Barn Road/Manchester Road and Nixon Street/Manchester Road being upgraded to include dedicated cycling space.
 The road and pathways will also be fully resurfaced as part of the project.

 We’ve made some improvements to the scheme following a public consultation.
 These include the expansion of off-street parking provision to include a brand new 36 space car park at Nixon Street and the opening up of the 77 space car park at Castleton Community Centre for the use of all motorists.
 When added to the 32 existing spaces at the car park on Albion Street, it will mean that anyone visiting the centre of Castleton will be no more than around 5 minutes’ walk away from a car park.

-We expect work to start on the first phase of the Castleton cycle lane in 2022.
+Work started on the first phase of the Castleton scheme in October 2022.

 Cycling and walking schemes

 We’ve secured over £900,000 of funding from the government’s emergency active travel scheme to create brand new cycling and walking schemes in the borough.